 The lessons of exile

 So where does all this bring us?
 It would appear that the last thing we would want to do is turn back the clock, and abandon the lessons we’ve learned.
-I don’t think this exile was brought on us for no reason, and one of those reasons may have been to get a political education.
+I don’t think this exile was brought on us for no reason.
+In fact one of those reasons may have been to get a political education.
 We’ve been through too much to spurn those lessons, especially since what we’ve learned puts us at a distinct advantage in the age in which we find ourselves.

 Our greatest strength is in working at the local level, without an executive, and with power organized horizontally, rather than vertically.
 Interestingly enough, this is exactly the model that is coming into vogue in many places in the world as the sovereignty of nation-states continues to erode.
 The decentralized Jewish political model, developed over 2,000 years of exile, is the wave of the future.